File ManagerShortcutsWindows

 Maximize or minimize the active window F11

-Are you thinking of what can be a Windows Explorer Alternative?
-Well, we have got one for you.
-The Directory Opus.
-A list of Directory Opus Shortcuts too has been mentioned.
+Are you pondering what could be a Windows Explorer alternative?
+Well, we have one for you: Directory Opus.
+A list of Directory Opus Shortcuts has also been provided.

 READ NEXT: